orsnaro/Discord-Bot-Ai/README.md

 *   OOP it more and handle errors!

-*   connect to cdn that has memes / quotes  and set on_time() event to send to chat chill and ask-wizard-channel (duplicated in  discord channel)

 *   save last conversation id (load it in init_bot.py) in text file and add command to start new conv or  default is to continue old